thradams/cake/ownership.md

 <button onclick="Try(this)">try</button>

+The literal string has been chosen because some states, such as 'uninitialized' and 'moved,' do not have a memory representation or a constant value for comparison.

 #### Uninitialized state

-The **uninitialized** state is the state of local variables that are declared but not initialized.
+The **uninitialized** state is state of local variables that are declared but not initialized.

-Objects are defined as having both a real part and an imaginary one.
-The real part corresponds to the actual value stored in memory, while the imaginary part lacks any physical representation.
-Consequently, the uninitialized state refers to this imaginary part, leaving the real value unspecified.

 Flow analysis must  ensure that we don't read uninitialized objects.